w3c/webidl2.js/README.md

   `[NamedConstructor=Name(DOMString blah)]`).
 * `type`: Always `"extended-attribute"`.
-* `rhs`: If there is a right-hand side, this will capture its `type` (which can be "identifier" or "identifier-list") and its `value`.
+* `rhs`: If there is a right-hand side, this will capture its `type` (which can be "identifier" or "identifier-list"), its `value`, and its preceding trivia.
+* `trivia`: A trivia object.
+* `separator`: An object with the following fields if a separator follows:
+  * `value`: Always ",".
+  * `trivia`: Whitespaces or comments preceding separator token.

 ### Default and Const Values